 Even with an accurate pH reading, a soaper must properly interpret the results.
-The pH for properly made, skin-safe soap can range from about 8.5 to about 11, depending on the fatty acids in the soap recipe.
-If you insist your soap, regardless of recipe, must always have a pH of about 8, you will be a very frustrated soaper.
+The pH for properly made, skin-safe soap can range anywhere from about 9.5 to about 11.5.
+The exact pH for a given soap will depend on the particular blend of fatty acids in the soap recipe.
+More about soap pH....

-The industry standard test for accurately determining whether a soap has excess lye or not is NOT a simple pH test.
-It is the "excess alkalinity test."
-This test is something a handcraft soaper can successfully do, but it is more involved and time consuming than most soapers want to deal with.
+The industry standard test for accurately determining whether a soap has excess lye is not a simple pH test.
+It is the "total alkalinity test."
+This chemical test is a procedure any handcraft soap maker can successfully do with practice and the right chemicals and equipment.
+(1)

 A quick, low cost, and acceptably accurate alternative is the "zap" test.
 Many soapers dismiss the zap test as being unscientific and unreliable, but history proves otherwise.
 Soap makers have used the zap test for centuries to make quality soap.
-A quick pH test might provide the illusion of greater scientific accuracy, but pH is not a replacement for the zap test nor for the more rigorous excess alkalinity test.
+A quick pH test might provide the illusion of greater scientific accuracy, but pH alone is not an accurate alternative for the zap test nor for the more rigorous total alkalinity test.

 How to do the zap test